This post may contain affiliate links. See my disclosure policy.

 I’ve included step-by-step photos below to make this recipe easy to follow at home.
 For the full printable recipe instructions and ingredient quantities, scroll to the recipe card at the bottom of this post.

 - Marinate for longer.
-While 30 minutes is ample time for this chicken to marinate, I prefer marinating it for at least 4 hours or even overnight.
-I find the chicken absorbs even more flavor and actually yields a more tender piece of chicken.
+Thirty minutes is perfectly fine, but if time allows, I prefer marinating it for at least 4 hours or overnight.

 - Reserve some marinade.
 I like to baste the chicken regularly throughout the cooking process with the leftover marinade, as this adds more flavor and moisture to the meat.